Did you know... 3 is a magic number?

 This well-known fact is prevalent enough that countless business experts write, teach and speak about it.

-, says: "If you have more than three priorities, you don’t have any.”
+Jim Collins, famed management expert and author of Good to Great and Built to Last, says: "If you have more than three priorities, you don’t have any.”

-, addresses the magic number three when he speaks to “ruthless prioritization”.
+And J.D.
+Meier, author of the best-selling book Getting Results the Agile Way, addresses the magic number three when he speaks to “ruthless prioritization”.
 As he shares, "The rule of three is a very simple way to get results.
 Rather than get overwhelmed by your tasks, you choose three things you want to achieve and this puts you in control and gives you a very simple frame for the day.”

 Countless similar examples exist, but the messages are all the same: